hartonoosu/Final_Cybella/INSTALL_BACKEND.md

     ffmpeg -version
     ```
     If it print info, it’s working
-## 9. (For MacOS user only) Install the required root CA certificates that Python needs to verify SSL connections.
+## 9. (For macOS user only) Install the required root CA certificates that Python needs to verify SSL connections.
 - Paste on terminal:
     ```
     open /Applications/Python\ 3.11/Install\ Certificates.command